IstvanDarabos/Udacity-Neighborhood-Map-React/README.md

-# Webinar map react
+# Neighborhood Map - React

-This project is used during the map react webinar.
+This is the 8th project of Google-Udacity Front End Web Development Nanodegree.
 The project is built progressively with commit referencing each step.

 A preview of the project is available [here](https://stackblitz.com/github/kedevked/webinar-map-react)